nology-tech/react-code-along/notes/plan.md

 }
 ```

 Import the component into App.jsx.
-Add the section, h2, div and DiscographyCardList inside the app div.
+Add a section, h2, div and DiscographyCardList inside the app div.

 ```jsx
 // App.jsx